ChonkyBadger/BadgerEssentials/README.md

 or like the name of the script name, essentials.

 ## Commands
-`/die` Kills the player who executes this command.
+`/Die` Kills the player who executes this command.

-`/revive [Target Player ID]` Revives the player who executes this command or another player, specified by their ID.
+`/Revive [Target Player ID]` Revives the player who executes this command or another player, specified by their ID.

-`/respawn` Respawns the player who executes this command.
+`/Respawn` Respawns the player who executes this command.

-`/peacetime` Toggles peacetime on and off.
+`/Peacetime` Toggles peacetime on and off.

-`/setAOP <aop>` Sets the aop to whatever arguments are given.
+`/SetAOP <aop>` Sets the aop to whatever arguments are given.

+`/Postal <postal>` Sets a waypoint to the specified postal.

 ## Configuration
 ### "displayElements"